Compatibility of Generalized Noisy Qubit Measurements

-However, while the above identity holds in all coordinate frames, it can be translated into a protocol with well-defined probabilities only if $\sum_i p_i\cdot \Theta(\vec{v}_{s_xs_ys_z}\cdot \vec{a}_i)=f(\vec{v}_{s_x s_y s_z})\leq 1$ for all $s_x, s_y, s_z \in \{+1,-1\}$.
-We can show now that such a coordinate frame always exists.
-The proof has two steps, the first step is a general bound on the sum of these eight functional values.
-Namely, in any coordinate frame, it turns out that:
+However, while the identity in Eq.~\eqref{identitymain} holds for any orthonormal frame, it can be translated into a protocol with well-defined probabilities only if $\sum_i p_i\cdot \Theta(\vec{v}_{s_xs_ys_z}\cdot \vec{a}_i)=f_a(\vec{v}_{s_x s_y s_z})\leq 1$ for all eight vertices of the cube.
+We show now that such a frame always exists.
+The proof has two steps.
+First, we show that for any such cube, it holds that:

 The second part of the proof uses a theorem by Hausel, Makai, and Szűcs \cite{hausel_makai_szűcs_2000} (see Theorem~1 in that reference) that applies to continuous real-valued functions on $S_2$ that have the additional property that $f(\vec{x})=f(-\vec{x})$.
-We show in Appendix~\ref{propertiesfunction} that these conditions are indeed fulfilled.
-More precisely, they show that there always exists a cube inscribed to the two-sphere such that the eight functional values coincide at the vertices of that cube.
-Since the vectors $\vec{v}_{s_x s_y s_z}$ form precisely a cube, there exists a coordinate frame in which $f(\vec{v}_{s_x s_y s_z})=C$ for all $s_x, s_y, s_z \in \{+1,-1\}$.
-Combining this with the above bound in Eq.~\eqref{eqbound}, we obtain $8C\leq 8$ and therefore $f(\vec{v}_{s_x s_y s_z})\leq 1$ in that specific coordinate frame. (see Appendix~\ref{propertiesfunction} for more details)
+By using similar techniques as in Ref.~\cite{Renner2023}, we show in Appendix~\ref{propertiesfunction} that these conditions are indeed fulfilled.
+In their theorem, they show that there always exists a rotation of the cube such that the functional values coincide at all eight vertices of that cube.
+Hence, choosing the orthonormal frame according to that rotation, we obtain $f_a(\vec{v}_{s_x s_y s_z})=C$ for all $s_x, s_y, s_z \in \{+1,-1\}$.
+Combining this with the above bound in Eq.~\eqref{eqbound}, we get $8C\leq 8$ and therefore $f_a(\vec{v}_{s_x s_y s_z})\leq 1$ for that specific cube (see Appendix~\ref{propertiesfunction} for more details).

 The theorem in Ref.~\cite{hausel_makai_szűcs_2000} is a special case of a family of so-called Knaster-type theorems.
 They state that for a given continuous real-valued function on the sphere, a certain configuration of points can always be rotated such that the functional values coincide at each of these points.
-Other interesting related results concerning $S_2$ are due to Dyson~\cite{Dyson1951}, Livesay~\cite{Livesay1954}, or Floyd~\cite{Floyd1955}.
+Other interesting related results concerning $S_2$ are due to Dyson~\cite{Dyson1951}, Livesay~\cite{Livesay1954}, Floyd~\cite{Floyd1955}.
+Also, the well-known Borsuk–Ulam theorem is of this type~\cite{Borsuk_1933}.